coolhandluke999/Cyclistic_Case_Study/Cyclistic Rider Report.md

 ### Purpose

-The goal of this analysis was identifying the different ways the two main groups of riders--casual and member--use Cyclistic bicycles.
+The goal of this analysis is to identify the different ways the two main groups of riders--casual and member--use Cyclistic bicycles.
 The two groups of riders consist of: casual riders who pay for bicylce rentals through single-ride or full-day passess, and member riders who purchase an annual subscription for the bicycle rentals.
-Cyclistic management requested an analysis of their rider data, for the previous 12 months, for the purpose of identifying differences between casual and member riders.
+Cyclistic management requested an analysis of their rider data, from the previous 12 months, for the purpose of identifying differences between casual and member riders.
 Cyclistic will utilize this analysis in assisting the company design marketing strategies for converting casual riders into annual members.

 ### Data Used